joepee123/joepee123.github.io/README.md

 - Let user log in and save favourite venues

 Designed and Created by Joseph Preyer, September 2018.
-Keep your eyes peeled for upcoming apps: UnBored, UnLazy and UnSleepy!
+Keep your eyes peeled for upcoming apps: UnBored and UnSober!